Understanding North Carolina Gun Laws In Your Car

 Can I keep a firearm in my car in NC?

-According to the North Carolina Department of Public Safety, concealment in a vehicle means that the gun cannot be readily seen by someone approaching the vehicle and it is readily accessible.
+According to the North Carolina Department of Public Safety, concealment in a vehicle means that the gun cannot be readily seen by someone approaching the vehicle and it is not readily accessible.
 If the gun cannot be seen by someone approaching the vehicle and can easily be accessed by people inside, it is illegal unless the person possessing the gun has a concealed carry permit.
-It does not matter if the gun is a loaded or unloaded firearm.
+It does not matter if it is a loaded or unloaded firearm.

-Also, if the weapon is locked in the glove compartment and the key is not in the lock, and the glove compartment can’t be opened by simply tugging on it, it is considered not readily accessible.
+Also, if the weapon is locked in the glove compartment the key is not in the lock, and the glove compartment can’t be opened by simply tugging on it, it is considered not readily accessible.

 In North Carolina, it is prohibited to have a concealed handgun in a vehicle unless the person has a concealed carry permit.
 If you don’t have a permit to conceal carry and want to keep it in your vehicle, it must be stored in a compartment or box inside the vehicle that is not easily accessible and out of sight.
 Additionally, any ammunition for the gun also needs to be stored separately from the weapon if it is not in a locked container.
 Lastly, it is illegal to carry a rifle or shotgun with you in your vehicle unless you have a valid hunting license and/or are transporting